Many or all companies we feature compensate us. Compensation and editorial

 3. Weigh your repayment obligations.
 Decide what monthly payment you can afford and whether in-school or deferred payments are better for your budget.
 While making payments right away can help save money, some parents might not be able to afford it immediately.

 4. Consider standout features.
 You may find that your options are similar across lenders.
-If so, make note of what each lender offers that the others don’t.
+If so, note what each lender offers that the others don’t.
 Of those features, which ones will make a substantial difference in your borrowing experience?

 Tip